rcastill/pop-launcher-firefox-tabs/README.md

 ## Installation

+First, you have to install firefox extension [focusTab](https://addons.mozilla.org/en-US/firefox/addon/focus_tab/) for this plugin to be able to focus on the selectedd task.
+See [Limitations](limitations).

-Execute the following command in your terminal:
+Then execute the following command in your terminal:

 **What is this?** This will automatically download the plugin and install it under `$HOME/.local/share/pop-launcher/plugins/firefox-tabs`.
 You can inspect the installation script [here](https://github.com/rcastill/pop-launcher-firefox-tabs/blob/master/scripts/install.sh).